 The knowledge and skills we are required to teach are set out in The National Curriculum (Department for Education, 2014) and the RE statutory curriculum for maintained schools in Leeds.
-We set these out in a yeargroup based sequence of learning (age-related expectations) with some additional/explicit learning.
-Challenge and fluency are key aspects: we search for purposeful, meaningful opportunities to challenge all pupils, to extend and deepen their learning; and we want our children to be fluent in the skill of reading and in their rapid recall of number facts, for example.
+We set these out in a year-group based sequence of learning (age-related expectations).
+Alongside these statutory curriculum requirements, there is additional or explicit learning, too.